Moesif/apidocs/source/includes/collector-api/_users-api.md

 });
 ```

-#### User id vs. session token
+#### User id
-Users in Moesif are identified by two attributes: _user_id_ and _session_token_.

-- A `user_id` is a unique identifier for the user performing the activity.
-User Ids are a __permanent__ and robust identifier, like a database id or permanent [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier).
+Users in Moesif are identified via a `user_id` and should be a __permanent__ and robust identifier, like a database id.
-We recommend using database ids instead of simple email addresses or usernames, because database ids never change.
+We recommend not using values that can change like email addresses or usernames.

-- A `session_token` is an API key or [JSON Web Tokens's](https://jwt.io/introduction/) (JWT) that expires after a short duration.
-Unlike user ids, session tokens, are __transient__.
-Thus, the same user can be associated with many API keys and tokens over
-the lifetime of the user.
+The user_id matches the identifyUser hook in your [API monitoring agent.](https://www.moesif.com/implementation)

+Users can also be associated to a company by setting the `company_id` field when you update a user.
+This enables tracking API usage for
+individual users along with account-level usage.

 |Name|Type|Required|Description|
 |-----------|-----------|-----------|-----------|